 Females are viviparous (live bearing), giving birth to one or two young every second year during late summer/early autumn.

 The nematode Skrjabinodon poicilandri has been recorded in Toropuku stephensi.
-Red mites have been observed in captive Coromandel striped gecko.
+Red mites have been observed in captive Northern striped gecko.

 DOC classify Toropuku stephensi as 'nationally vulnerable'.